MakotoE/cs341-notes/README.md

   - Switches allow different Ethernet protocols to work together
   - Routers are network-layer (and above) devices, whereas switches are link-layer
 - Virtual local area network (VLAN)
-  - A VLAN is a sub-division of a switched LAN that functions like a single isolated network
+  - A VLAN is a subdivision of a switched LAN that functions like a single isolated network
   - The ports on a switch are partitioned into VLANs
   - A VLAN trunk can carry traffic across the VLANs
   - A frame can contain a VLAN tag which identifies VLAN that the frame belongs to